 The LA developed for this TMDL is an estimation of the acceptable contribution of all nonpoint sources in the watershed.
-Channel processes and upland sources both contribute to the sediment loading of the water body.
+Channel processes and upland sources both contribute to the sediment loading of the oxbow lakes and their tributaries.
 Examples of potential nonpoint sources of sediment include agricultural activities, silviculture activities, surface mining activities, gullies, in-channel and instream sources, roads, and construction activities not regulated by NPDES permits.